kwarodom/Documentation/layer3/database.rst

 2.Middle: usually the highest point of action in the story.
 3.Ending: how did everything finally work out?
 Reading Rainbow Tip: Think about the most important events in the story.
 Be careful not to re-tell the whole story but give enough detail so that the plot makes sense to someone who hasn’t read the book.
+ .. role:: red
+ An example of using :red:`Test red collor`